 AWS Client VPN features

 AWS Client VPN provides a fully-managed VPN solution that can be accessed from anywhere with an Internet connection and an OpenVPN-compatible client.
 It is elastic, and automatically scales to meet your demand.
-It enables your users to connect to both AWS and on-premises networks.
-AWS Client VPN seamlessly integrates with your existing AWS infrastructure including Amazon VPC and AWS Directory Services, so you don’t have to change your network topology.
+Your users can connect to both AWS and on-premises networks.
+AWS Client VPN seamlessly integrates with your existing AWS infrastructure, including Amazon VPC and AWS Directory Services, so you don’t have to change your network topology.

 AWS Client VPN will authenticate using either Active Directory or certificates.
 Client VPN integrates with AWS Directory Services, which connects to your existing on-premises Active Directory, so it does not require you to replicate data from your existing Active Directory to the cloud.
 Certificate-based authentication with Client VPN integrates with AWS Certificate Manager to easily provision, manage, and deploy certificates.